robocomp/robocomp-robolab/components/hokuyoComp/README.md

 Hokuyo laser sensor family is a low-cost laser sensor applied in many areas in robotics research such as navigation, etc. It provides range data in short distance from 0.4~5 meters for basic localization or SLAM task in small indoor environment.

 The hokuyoComp component provides a wrapper for accessing data from [Hokuyo c_urg library](https://debian.pkgs.org/8/debian-main-amd64/liburg0-dev_0.8.18-2_amd64.deb.html) and publish the laser data over RoboComp environment using Ice middleware framework.
 The component uses `Laser.idsl` interface.
+Briefly, `Laser.idsl` interface provides method template `getLaserData()` to return laser measurements as type `TLaserData` and method `getLaserConfData()` to return specific laser configurations as type `LaserConfData`.

 ## Resolve dependencies
 This section assumes user already installed RoboComp core library and pull Robolab's components according to this [README guide](https://github.com/robocomp/robocomp).